Table of Contents

 Such a holistic breakdown enables a genuine apples-to-apples comparison with onshore operations or alternative delivery models.
 For a CFO, this is TCO due diligence at its sharpest.

-Quantifying the ‘Return’: Real Productivity, Speed, and Innovation
+Quantifying GCC ROI: Productivity, Speed, Innovation

 Moving the Needle on Business Outcomes